 - sub acromial bursa.

-CPT 20610 includes two services that can be performed separately or combined as per the need of a patient and medical decision-making.
+CPT 20610 includes two services that can be performed separately or combined as per a patient’s need and medical decision-making.

-The second service is the injection of medication in a separate encounter or the same encounter after performing aspiration of accumulated fluid from any significant joint.
+The second service is injecting medication in a separate encounter or the same encounter after performing aspiration of accumulated fluid from any significant joint.

 Therefore, the relative value units of CPT 20610 are designed because it always includes the reimbursement of the whole procedure, i.e., aspiration and an injection of medication into the major joint.

-Therefore, there is no need to be concerned about adding a separate modifier or a separate line item to cover charges for both segments of the service (CPT 20610) performed.
+Therefore, there is no need to be concerned about adding a separate modifier or line item to cover charges for both segments of the service (CPT 20610) performed.

 This service will be coded and billed in a single line item without adding any pricing modifier into the claim.